deasterly/SSPB/README.md

     - Editing text using `vim`
     - Searching for text using `grep`

-### Performing System Administration Tasks in Linux
+### Module 3: Performing System Administration Tasks in Linux
   - Managing users and groups
     - Creating and managing groups and users
     - Setting user passwords